Registering your immigration permission:

 Social Welfare:

-If you require social welfare support, you should apply for a relevant payment as soon as possible at your local Intreo Office (e.g jobseekers allowance, disability allowance etc).
-You are no longer entitled to the daily expenses allowance and this might be stopped suddenly.
+Please note, you are no longer entitled to the daily expenses allowance and this might be stopped suddenly.

 Other Right and Entitlements